base/base/docs/specs/experimental/fault-proof/stage-one/honest-challenger-fdg.md

 ## Overview

-The honest challenger is an agent interacting in the [Fault Dispute Game](fault-dispute-game.md) (FDG) that supports honest claims and disputes false claims.
+The honest challenger is an agent interacting in the [Fault Dispute Game](fault-dispute-game.md) that supports honest claims and disputes false claims.
 An honest challenger strives to ensure a correct, truthful, game resolution.
 The honest challenger is also _rational_ as any deviation from its behavior will result in negative outcomes.